Maelikah/M18_SocialNetworkAPI/README.md

 </br>

 1. Open integrated terminal
+2. Run `npm run seed` to add database seeds
-2. Run `npm start` to initialize the server
+3. Run `npm start` to initialize the server
-5. Go to `http://localhost:3001` to access the app
+4. Go to `http://localhost:3001` to access the app
-6. Test endpoints in Insomnia
+5. Test endpoints in Insomnia

 </br>